kyverno/website/content/en/docs/Writing policies/jmespath.md

 Kyverno is an example, although there are many others, of an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#what-are-they).
 As the name implies, these are pieces of software which have some stake in whether a given resource is _admitted_ into the cluster or not.
 They may be either validating, mutating, or both.
 The latter applies to Kyverno as it has both capabilities.
 For a graphical representation of the order in which these requests make their way into Kyverno, see the [introduction page](/docs/introduction/#how-kyverno-works).

 {{% alert title="Note" color="info" %}}
 As the name "admission" implies, this process only takes place when an object _does not_ already exist.
 Pre-existing objects have already been admitted successfully in the past and therefore do not apply here.
 Certain other _operations_ on pre-existing objects, however, are subject to the admissions process including examples like executing (`exec`) commands inside Pods and deleting objects but, importantly, not when reading back objects.
+The act of reading, getting, or listing resources does not result in an admission review process.
 {{% /alert %}}

 When a resource that matches the criteria of a selection statement gets sent to the Kubernetes API server, after the API server performs some basic modifications to it, it then gets sent to webhooks which have told the API server via a MutatingWebhookConfiguration or ValidatingWebhookConfiguration resource--which Kyverno creates for you based upon the policies you write--that it wishes to be informed.
-The API server will "wrap" the matching resource in another resource called an [AdmissionReview](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#request) which contains a bunch of other descriptive data about that request, for example what _type_ or request this is (like a creation or deletion), the user who submitted the request, and, most importantly, the contents of the resource itself.
+The API server will "wrap" the matching resource in another resource called an [AdmissionReview](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#request) which contains a number of other descriptive data about that request, for example what _type_ or request this is (like a creation or deletion), the user who submitted the request, and, most importantly, the contents of the resource itself.
 Given the simple Pod example above that a user wishes to be created in the `foo` Namespace, the AdmissionReview request that hits Kyverno might look like following.

 ```json
 {